OHI-Science/ohimanual/2_plan/Understand_Requirements_for_Assessment.md

-You have successfully _Learned_ about OHI, and you can start **Plan**ning your own assessment.
+You have successfully _Learned_ about OHI, and you can start **Planning** your own assessment.
 This section will help you understand the financial requirements, human resources, and data requirements of conducting an assessment, as well as how to engage stakeholders and assessmble a technical team, in order to _Conduct_ an OHI assessment in the next phase.

 ![](https://docs.google.com/drawings/d/1B-2WqhpBKzVmwEX5KFbqsrDOSksPU5oLrlZfIdH2lY4/pub?w=960&h=720)